 Dr Vanessa Phua used to be an ophthalmologist performing complicated eye surgery.
-But for the past 14 years, she’s been applying her gift of precision to aesthetic laser skin treatments.
+For more than 15 years, she’s been applying her gift of precision to aesthetic laser skin treatments.
 She shares with us what the new ones are, the right time to do them and if anyone will be able to tell.

 VP: Laser treatments are generally done once in three to four weeks, as the skin needs that amount of turnover time.

 It’s about $500 a month on average, but take into consideration other expenses such as skincare, boosters and add-on treatments too, subject to your skin type.

 What should I expect to see after the first session, and by the end of the course?

 Generally, after the first session, you can expect your skin tone to be more even, dull areas to be slightly reduced, and an overall brighter complexion.
 By the end of the course, you can expect a minimised appearance of pores, acne scars and dark spots, controlled oil production, and better skin radiance.